pooltogether/liquidator-simulation/README.md

 If the virtual liquidity is small relative to the yield then:

-- Yield accrual will have a larger affect on the exchange rate: price goes up faster
+- Yield accrual will have a larger effect on the exchange rate: price goes up faster
 - More slippage is incurred from arbitrage: price goes down faster

 If the virtual liquidity is large, then the opposite is true.